KenKundert/networth/README.rst

 A list of crytpocurrency tokens that should be available for use.

+**coins_max_price_age**

+Maximum age in seconds of the coins price caches.
+If the prices are older than this, the cache is flushed and the prices are updated.

 **coin_prices_filename**

 Name of the file used as the cryptocurrency price cache.